Rui-Silva-Neves/Case-Study-1/README.md

 * Data Source: Public Divvy bike-share datasets (2019 Q1 and 2020 Q1).
 * Format of File: CSVs with ride-level details (e.g., start time, end time, type of bike, user type, etc)
 * Bias & Credibility (ROCCC framework): The datasets are Reliable, Original, Comprehensive, Current, and Cited.
-* Limitations: Unable to get access to all information due to data-privacy issues (e.g., credit card numbers to determine if casual riders live in a Cyclistic service area of if they have purchased multiple single passes)
+* Limitations: Due to memory limit, I am only able to use 2019 and 2020 Q1 data.
+I'm also unable to get access to all information due to data-privacy issues (e.g., credit card numbers to determine if casual riders live in a Cyclistic service area of if they have purchased multiple single passes).
 The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).

 ## Process